 Open up Form 8962, Premium Tax Credit (PTC).
 This is the form you will need to report your household Modified AGI (MAGI), your Federal Poverty Level amount, your families health insurance premium, exemptions, and the cost assistance you received.
 See below for more details on this form, see our page on Form 8962 for simplified instructions.

 Quick Look at Form 8965 Health Coverage Exemptions

 Form 8965 Health Coverage Exemptions allows you to claim hardships.
 Make sure to include the Electronic Confirmation Number (ECN) from the Marketplace, if needed, for that exemption.
 You’ll attach this form with your 1040 and use it to determine what you owe for the Shared Responsibility Payment.
 See the full list of exemptions and their numbers and requirements or see our simplified step-by-step guide to form 8965, Health Coverage Exemptions.

 Quick Look at Instructions for Figuring your Shared Responsibility Payment

 Page 5 of form 8965 instructions also provides a worksheet for calculating the Shared Responsibility Payment, as well as more details on how the payment works.
 See our guide to the Shared Responsibility Fee (including simplified instructions for calculating the fee).

 How to Get Help Filing Taxes

 Going to a local tax professional is probably your best bet for filing taxes.
 Establish a relationship and make sure to take advantage of discounts (they are always offered at tax time, especially this year due to the ACA).
 The more complicated your taxes, the more important it is to get help.
-There are so many odd deductions, especially for folks at lower income levels, that not getting help often ends up costing you in lost savings.
+There are so many odd deductions, especially for folks at lower income levels, that not getting help can end up costing you lost savings.